Captain America (Ultimate Marvel character): Ultimatum

 Captain America drowned when Magneto's Ultimatum Wave hit New York.
 While in Valhalla, Thor appeared to save the life of his love, Valkyrie, and traded his own life for Valkyrie and Steve Rogers.
-Cap then led a team of Ultimates, while Jean Grey led a team X-Men against Magneto and vowed to not let Thor's sacrifice be in vain.
+Cap then led a team of Ultimates, while Jean Grey led a team of X-Men against Magneto and vowed to not let Thor's sacrifice be in vain.
 Magneto was defeated and the world began its rebel against mutants.

 Post Ultimatum

 Shortly after defeating Magneto, Captain America, Iron Man, and the military are searching for survivors in the ruins of New York City.
-Captain America finds a maskless Spider-Man in the rubble and digs him out.
+Captain America finds the maskless Spider-Man in the rubble and digs the latter out.
 Later while the X-Men dig graves for the fallen, Sabretooth, Mystique, and Assemble arrive, claiming that they have come to pay their respects.
 However, Jean Grey blames them for the destruction, and a fight ensues.
 Captain America arrives, decapitating Assemble and stating that he also came to pay respect to the fallen X-Men.

 The Red Skull and the Avengers

 Months after Ultimatum, Captain America and Hawkeye fought a group of AIM terrorists at the Baxter Building who were stealing the building's valuable and powerful technologies.
-After defeating a majority of the terrorists, Cap encountered the Red Skull, who easily beat him.
+After defeating a majority of the terrorists, Cap encountered the Red Skull who easily beat him.
 The Red Skull then shockingly revealed to Rogers that he was his own son before throwing him out of a helicopter, which Cap was saved by Hawkeye.

 After learning that the Red Skull's words to him were true and that his mother is Gail Richards, Captain America decided to personally confront his son, in which he abandoned the Ultimates and attacked S.H.I.E.L.D. agents in the process.
 Rogers later infiltrate the Army's computer database and discovered the truth of the Red Skull.
 Sometime later Captain America was in Paris, France for his own reasons.
-Rogers created a plot to which he would place Nick Fury's Ultimates, who were coming for him to capture him, with tracers, and allow him to later find his son, whom the Avengers were also in pursuit.
+Rogers created a plot to which he would place Fury's Ultimates who were coming for him to capture him, with tracers, and allow him to later find his son, whom the Avengers were also in pursuit.
 Cap fought the Avengers, managing to defeat all of them.
 He was subsequently subdued and captured by the Avengers.
-However this was all a part of his plan to get to the Red Skull as during the fight Cap managed to place tracers on War Machine, Red Wasp, and Black Widow.
+But this was all a part of his plan to get to the Red Skull as during the fight Cap managed to place tracers on War Machine, Red Wasp, and Black Widow.